twhiston/tw.gl.repl/javascript/README.md

 and contribute it back (please do!) then you'll need to write tests for it as well.
 The code here has pretty good test coverage so look at the `moduleName.test.ts` files for lots of examples.
-`npm test` will run all the tests and output coverage. `npm report` will generate an html report you can use to see where you are missing test coverage.
+`npm run test` will run all the tests and output coverage. `npm run report` will generate an html report you can use to see where you are missing test coverage.

 Github pipelines will run on push, these run all tests and output coverage and also